berryscone/lgsa_team5/Architecture/Client Runtime View/ADR4.md

-# ADR 4: Introduce Concurrency
+# ADR 4: Concurrency using threads
 ALPR client application requires to provide video frames to UI with at least 25 fps.

 ## Decision